 Causes of Snail’s Blackening

-• Inadequate water conditions: Poor water quality, including imbalances in pH, ammonia, or nitrite levels, can impact a snail’s coloration, leading to blackening.
-Maintaining optimal water parameters is vital for the snail’s overall health and well-being.
+- Inadequate water conditions: Poor water quality, including imbalances in pH, ammonia, or nitrite levels, can impact a snail’s coloration, leading to blackening.
+Maintaining optimal water parameters is important for the snail’s overall health and well-being.

 Prevention and Treatment for Black Snails